NERSC/podman-hpc/.github/actions/build-podman-hpc/README.md

-# Build Python docker action
+# Build Podman-HPC docker action

-This action builds a python wheel from the repo and outputs a path and name which can be used by future workflow steps.
+This is actually a pretty generic action that builds a python package, and then an RPM from the sdist, but in this case it is being used to build Podman-HPC.

+It exports some paths which can be used for uploading release assets in a subsequent workflow step.

 ## Inputs

-## `who-to-greet`

-**Required** The name of the person to greet.
-Default `"World"`.
+No input variables.
+All the magic is in the entrypoint script.

 ## Outputs

-## `wheel_path`
+## `python_dist`

-The path to the python wheel.
+The path to python sdist and wheel.

+## `srpm_dir`

+Output directory for SRPM.

-## `wheel_name`
+## `rpm_dir`

-The name of the python wheel.
+Output directory for RPM.

 ## Example usage

-uses: ./.github/actions/build-python
+uses: ./.github/actions/build-podman-hpc
-with:
-  who-to-greet: 'Mona the Octocat'